Criterica Intelligence — production models trained on real court records, not synthetic data

 Performance thresholds enforced at promotion.
 No exceptions.

 Models that do not clear the promotion threshold, tested against real outcomes for how reliably they predict, remain in stub status regardless of sample size or elapsed time.
 Circuit-level models currently in production are tested on cases they never saw and held to a consistent reliability bar across case type and jurisdiction.
 Models that score perfectly are flagged as suspect and held for review before promotion, because a result that looks too good almost always means the model had effectively seen the answer in advance, not that it found a real signal.
 Known problem patterns, including formula-based statutory outcomes and circular features, are identified during training review and either excluded or permanently flagged as non-promotable.
-Six models remain in experimental status pending additional data, and two remain suspended after review.
+A small number of models remain in experimental or suspended status pending additional data or review.
 The registry records every model's training date, training row count, feature vector, performance, and promotion decision, and that record is permanent.

 Statistics shown reflect historical or illustrative model outputs derived from real case data.
 They are not predictions or guarantees of any individual outcome.
 Litigation results depend on facts, jurisdiction, judge, and counsel, and vary case by case.
 Model accuracy is subject to selection effects and changing legal dynamics.

-Model counts, the 3.52B+ record corpus, and the promotion gate are documented in the methodology note.
+Model counts, the underlying record corpus, and the promotion gate are documented in the methodology note.

 METHODOLOGY BRIEF